prioritizr/surveyvoi/cran-comments.md

 * Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles. e.g.: Free Software Foundation, Inc. Please explain in the submission comments what you did about this issue.

   **This comment was raised on a previous submission wherein the Free Software Foundation was listed as a copyright holder.
-I had previously listed the foundation as a copyright holder because the package contained a header file copied from the gmp library.
-Since the package now uses the RWinLib infrastructure to handle gmpxx dependencies (https://github.com/rwinlib/gmp), the header file has been removed from package and the Free Software Foundation removed as a copyright holder.**
+Previously, the foundation was listed a copyright holder because the package contained a header file from the gmp library to help ensure that dependencies were available.
+Since the dependencies should now all be available on CRAN's systems, the header file has been removed and, as such, the foundation has been removed as a copyright holder.**